fsulib/ILLiad-ReferenceAssistanceWorkflow-ServerAddon/README.md

-# ILLiad-OnShelfNotification-ServerAddon
+# ILLiad-ReferenceAssistanceWorkflow-ServerAddon
-Regularly notifies patrons about items that are on the shelf for them after the initial notification is sent.
+Notifies patrons about items that are awaiting reference assistance, and cancels stale requests.